 The SANA shall provide a unique OID for each Member Agency.

-The SANA shall update the Organization Registry by synchronizing with the CCSDS Secretariat registry.
+The Secretariat shall update the Organization Registry using the access controlled interface provided by the SANA.

-The SANA shall update Member Agency entries in the CCSDS Agency registry only after approval by the CCSDS Secretariat.
+The CCSDS Secretariat shall access Member Agency entries in the CCSDS Agency registry stored in the SANA.

 A CCSDS Member Agency may act as the sponsor for one or more Associate Organizations in its country.